National Requirements Estonia

 - Continuing Professional Development (CPD)

-There are some requirements for CPD for all psychologists.
+There are requirements for CPD for all clinical and school psychologists.

 Revalidation of the professional certificate is required after 7 years.